 – Consult your audiologist.
 Identify communication needs or extra equipment that may be helpful.

-Brittany Wuebbles, AuD, CCC-A, is a pediatric audiologist at CID.
+Brittany Wuebbles is the Director of Pediatric Audiologist in the Marth E. Jones Pediatric Audiology Center at CID – Central Institute for the Deaf.
 She joined the CID Audiology staff in May 2016 after graduating with her doctoral degree from Washington University School of Medicine in St. Louis.
-Brittany currently serves children ages birth through 13 at CID.
+Ms. Wuebbles currently serves children ages birth through 13.
 Her clinical interests include cochlear implants, amplification and optimizing performance outcomes.